Who’s on The One Show tonight?

-Discover out which massive names might be chatting on the BBC couch…
+Discover out which massive names will likely be chatting on the BBC couch…

-The One Present is broadcast each weeknight night from London and is introduced tonight by Alex Jones and Chris Ramsey.

 The programme airs stay tonight between 7pm and seven:30pm on BBC One and options a mixture of chat, stay musical performances and pre-recorded movies on topical topics.
-It’s obtainable to stream on BBC iPlayer for many who favor to look at on-line, and stays on iPlayer for catch-up for 30 days after the preliminary broadcast.
+It’s accessible to stream on BBC iPlayer for individuals who favor to observe on-line, and stays on iPlayer for catch-up for 30 days after the preliminary broadcast.

 Who’s on The One Present tonight?